Jean-Paul Bacquet

 Jean-Paul Bacquet (born 11 March 1949 in Saint-Mandé, Val-de-Marne) is a member of the National Assembly of France and represents the Puy-de-Dôme department.
 He is a member of the Socialist Party (Parti Socialiste) and works in association with the SRC parliamentary group.

+Biography

+Supported by his mentor, former deputy Joseph Planeix, and by François Mitterrand, whom he describes as a close friend, Jean-Paul Bacquet ran for deputy for the first time in the fourth district of Puy-de-Dôme in 1993.
+However, Jean-Paul Bacquet was defeated in the second round by Pierre Pascallon of the Rally for the Republic.